 - The holes were too big and VERY impossible to be missed by anyone

-- I bought the item, washed, ironed, and took pictures of, I would have seen those very big holes.
+- I bought the item, washed it, ironed, and took pictures of it, I would have seen those very big holes.
 I also remove lint on garments if there are any prior to packing using the rolling lint remover, I would have seen the damage if it was there.

-- She sent me a pic of the jeans while she was wearing it outside (Why would you still wear jeans with two big holes in the crotch area?)
+- She sent me a pic of the jeans while she was wearing them outside (Why would you still wear jeans with two big holes in the crotch area?)

 I declined to accept the return.
 The weird thing was, she gave me a 5 Star review rating.